mcneel/computeclient_py/docs/Brep.rst

    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: An array of Brep results or None on failure.
    :rtype: rhino3dm.Brep[]
+.. py:function:: CreateBooleanSplit(firstBrep, secondBrep, tolerance, multiple=False)

+   Splits shared areas of Breps and creates separate Breps from the shared and unshared parts.

+   :param rhino3dm.Brep firstBrep: The Brep to split.
+   :param rhino3dm.Brep secondBrep: The cutting Brep.
+   :param float tolerance: Tolerance to use for splitting operation.
+When in doubt, use the document's model absolute tolerance.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of Brep if successful, an empty array on failure.
+   :rtype: rhino3dm.Brep[]
+.. py:function:: CreateBooleanSplit1(firstSet, secondSet, tolerance, multiple=False)

+   Splits shared areas of Breps and creates separate Breps from the shared and unshared parts.

+   :param list[rhino3dm.Brep] firstSet: The Breps to split.
+   :param list[rhino3dm.Brep] secondSet: The cutting Breps.
+   :param float tolerance: Tolerance to use for splitting operation.
+When in doubt, use the document's model absolute tolerance.
+   :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

+   :return: An array of Brep if successful, an empty array on failure.
+   :rtype: rhino3dm.Brep[]
 .. py:function:: CreateShell(brep, facesToRemove, distance, tolerance, multiple=False)